Kin to go fee-less with its own Stellar fork

 Like other cryptocurrency projects, Kin already has a preliminary token that exists in the ERC20 format on the Ethereum blockchain.
 Known as KIN, the tokens are expected to eventually move over to the new Kin blockchain once it has been sufficiently developed and tested.
-You can learn all about KIN and the project behind it in our guide to buying KIN.
+You can learn all about KIN and the project behind it in our guide.

 Also, check out more information about the Stellar Lumens blockchain and the process of creating a new blockchain by forking an existing one.